wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Method `invalidateExceptRequestor()`, as the name implies, invalidates all other copies of a block except the requestor of a given event.
-This method is used when a `GETX` hits a block in the cache, and it is indicated by the coherence state that the address is also being shared in upper level caches in shared states.
+This method is used when a `GetX` hits a block in the cache, and it is indicated by the coherence state that the address is also being shared in upper level caches in shared states.

-The method's logic is very straightforward: It enumerates the given block's sharer, and for each sharer that is not the source of the given event (which is a `GETX` issued by one of the upper level caches), then an invalidation will be sent to the cache by calling `invalidateSharer()`.
+The method's logic is very straightforward: It enumerates the given block's sharer, and for each sharer that is not the source of the given event (which is a `GetX` issued by one of the upper level caches), then an invalidation will be sent to the cache by calling `invalidateSharer()`.
 For each invocation of `invalidateSharer()`, the timestamp of the block will be updated, and the final timestamp is in local variable `deliveryTime`, which will be set as the block's timestamp after the operation.